Lancashire Cheese is a white, firm but crumbly cheese with a tang to it. It may be sold young, or aged.

 Farmhouse Lancashire is made from raw milk from cows.
 The milk may come from the maker’s own herd, or from milk purchased from neighbouring farms.

 As with regular Lancashire, curd is added to curd made the previous day.
 It is then drained, salted, pressed, and bound in cloth that is buttered to seal it for better aging.
 It is aged 6 to 12 months.

 The cheese is cream-coloured with a soft flavour and crumbly texture.

 The cheese was first made in 1913.
 By 1939, there were 202 makers of it.
 It almost died out during World War II, though, when — owing to rationing — production of anything but so-called “Government Cheddar” was strongly discouraged.

 See “Farmhouse Cheese” for a fuller explanation of the term.

 Lancashire is a good melting cheese.
 It’s great for the dish known as “cauliflower cheese”, and it’s also many people’s preferred classic cheese for “cheese on toast”: in Lancashire, it’s often referred to as “toaster” cheese.

 When heated, the cheese stays soft and won’t go rubbery.

 Lancashire Cheese used to be made only in Lancashire, England.
-Now it is mostly made outside the county.
-It also used to be made from unpasteurized milk, but now only the Farmhouse versions are made from unpasteurized.
+Now it is mostly actually made outside the county.
+It also used to be made from raw milk, but now only the farmhouse versions are made from raw milk.

 Today most Lancashire Cheese is mass produced to meet the demand.